+- 1. Junior Data Jam for upper elementary grades 4-5 - a.
 Submissions for Junior Data Jam require only a single graph, a brief interpretation of observed trends, and a creative project with a short explanation.
-Please refer to the Junior Data Jam Rubric on the "Important Documents" webpage for further details.
-Project groups can be as small as one child up to an entire class, just as for the middle/high school-level Hudson Data Jam.
+Please refer to the Junior Data Jam Rubric on the "Important Documents" webpage for further details. - 2.
+Hudson Data Jam for grades 6-12 (prizes are awarded separately to middle and high school students)